sg97810/Pima-tribe/README.md

-# Pima-tribe
+# Pima-tribe projecct
-This project is focused on Exploratory Data Analysis and Model Training using Python.
-A notebook is shared for the analysis.  .
+This project involves Exploratory Data Analysis (EDA) and Model Training in Python, focusing on diabetes in the Pima Indians tribe.
+The dataset, derived from a study on a Pima tribe, includes attributes like pregnancies, glucose levels, and family history.
+The objective is to analyze diabetes-related aspects through EDA and construct a classification model to predict diabetes status.
+The provided notebook contains prompts for filling in gaps and addressing questions to complete the analysis.